Doctor Who missing episodes: Background

 The Engineering Department had no mandate to archive the programme videotapes they held, although typically they would not be wiped or junked until the relevant production department or BBC Enterprises indicated that they had no further use for the tapes.
 The first Doctor Who master videotapes to be wiped were those for the serial The Highlanders, which were erased on 9 March 1967, a mere two months after Episode 4's original transmission.
+Episode seven of The Daleks' Master Plan was cleared for wiping on 17 August 1967; it is considered the first Doctor Who episode to be permanently lost, as no telerecordings of that episode were ever made.
 Further erasing of Doctor Who master videotapes by the Engineering Department continued into the 1970s.
 Eventually, every master videotape of the programme's first 253 episodes (1963–69) was destroyed or wiped.
 The final 1960s master tapes to be erased were those for the 1968 serial Fury from the Deep, in late 1974.

-Despite the destruction of these masters, BBC Enterprises held an almost complete archive (bar the possible exception of a single episode of The Daleks' Master Plan) of the series in the form of their 16 mm film telerecording copies until approximately 1972.
+Despite the destruction of these masters, BBC Enterprises held an almost complete archive (with the possible exception of episode seven of The Daleks' Master Plan) of the series in the form of their 16 mm film telerecording copies until approximately 1972.
 From around 1972 to 1978, BBC Enterprises also disposed of much of their older material, including many episodes of Doctor Who.
+The final 1960s telerecordings to be junked were those for the 1966 serial The War Machines, in early 1978, shortly before the junking of material was halted by the intervention of fan Ian Levine.